 You can begin with lead scoring on a template that is agreed upon by both marketing and sales.
 A simple matrix of fit on one axis and interest on another will quickly show those leads that score highly on both axes.
 Those score highly and must be nurtured.

 Both marketing and sales must commit to nurturing the leads.
 Those leads deemed hot by marketing efforts that fail to commit to purchasing your solution should be the subject of a post-mortem by both departments to determine what went wrong.

 Find software to assist in this process.
 You do not want to spend hours on analytics.
 Find tools that can automate the process and give you instant responses.

 How do you track sales leads?
 Many software packages on the market like HubSpot or Salesforce will assist in tracking your sales leads.
-Invest in a package that suits your needs and gives you the information you need to track your leads.
+All you have to do is get the right Salesforce license for your business and invest in a package that suits your needs and gives you the information you need to track your leads.

 Become a Master at Lead Generation

 Generating sales leads is vital but not as simple as it sounds.
 Statistically midsize and large companies generate an average of just under 2,000 leads a month.

 This is a clear indication that every qualified lead must be nurtured and that there is no place for the historic battles between marketing and sales.
 Everyone must be focused on ensuring that every qualified lead is turned into a paying customer.